mhabic/mhabic.github.io/index.md

 Here is my [CV]({{site.url}}/assets/cv.pdf).

-Here you can track my (meager) contributions to MathOverflow and MathStackexchange:
+Here you can track my activity on MathOverflow and MathStackexchange:

 <a href="https://stackexchange.com/users/511481">
 <img src="https://stackexchange.com/users/flair/511481.png" width="208" height="58" alt="profile for Miha Habič on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Miha Habič on Stack Exchange, a network of free, community-driven Q&amp;A sites">